 Apache Offshore Investment Partnership, a Delaware general partnership (the Investment Partnership), was formed on October 31, 1983, consisting of Apache Corporation (Apache or Managing Partner) as Managing Partner and public investors (the Investing Partners).
 The Investment Partnership invested its entire capital in Apache Offshore Petroleum Limited Partnership, a Delaware limited partnership (the Operating Partnership).
 The primary business of the Investment Partnership is to serve as the sole limited partner of the Operating Partnership.
-The primary business of the Operating Partnership is to conduct oil and gas exploration, development and production operations.
-The Operating Partnership conducts the operations of the Investment Partnership.
+The primary business of the Investment and production operations.
+The Operating Partnership conducts the operating Partnership.
 The accompanying financial statements include the accounts of both the Investment Partnership and Operating Partnership.
-Apache is the general partner of both the Investment and Operating partnerships, and held approximately five percent of the 1,021.5 Investing Partner Units (Units) outstanding at December 31, 2014.
+Apache is the general partner of both the Investment and Operating partnerships, and held approximately five percent of the 1,021.5 Investing Partner Units (Units) outstanding at December 31, 2015.
 The term "Partnership", as used hereafter, refers to the Investment Partnership or the Operating Partnership, as the case may be.

 The Partnership purchased, at cost, an 85 percent interest in offshore leasehold interests acquired by Apache as a co-venturer in a series of oil and gas exploration, development and production activities on 87 federal lease tracts in the Gulf of Mexico, offshore Louisiana and Texas.
 The remaining 15 percent interest was purchased by an affiliated partnership or retained by Apache.
 The Partnership acquired an increased net revenue interest in Matagorda Island Blocks 681 and 682 in November 1992, when the Partnership and Apache formed a joint venture to acquire a 92.6 percent working interest in the blocks.
-The Partnership's working interests in the four remaining venture prospects range from 6.29 percent to 7.08 percent.
+The Partnership's working interests in the two remaining venture prospects at December 31, 2015 range from 6.29 percent to 7.08 percent.
+The two remaining venture prospects are both located offshore Louisiana.